Canning Ketchup

 Why can ketchup at home?

-Homemade ketchup also gives you greater control over the ingredients.
+- Control the ingredients: You can control the ingredients and avoid unnecessary additives.
 It allows you to customize the recipe to suit your tastes.

 What types of tomatoes are best?

 Whatever tomato you have on hand will work.
-But, when making ketchup, the best tomatoes are meaty, low in water content, and high in natural sweetness and acidity.
-Here are a few types of tomatoes that are well-suited for making ketchup:
+But, when making ketchup, the best tomatoes are meaty, low in water content, and high in natural sweetness and acidity, like Roma and San Marzano.

 What you need

 - Tomatoes: Fresh, ripe tomatoes are the star ingredient in ketchup.
-You can use any meaty tomato that is low in water content and high in natural sweetness and acidity.
-Roma tomatoes, San Marzano tomatoes, and heirloom tomatoes are all good options.
+You can use any meaty tomato.

 - Onion: Onion adds a savory depth of flavor to ketchup.
-Yellow onions are the most commonly used, but you could also use red or white onions.
+Yellow onions are the most commonly used, but you could also use white onions.

 - Garlic: Garlic adds a pungent, aromatic flavor to ketchup.

 - Sugar: Sugar adds sweetness to the ketchup and helps balance the acidity.
-Depending on your preference, you can use granulated sugar, brown sugar, or honey.
+You can use granulated sugar, brown sugar, or honey, depending on your preference.

 - Salt: Use as a flavor enhancer for the ketchup.